 Activity 1: Melting snowman activity.

-Activity 2: Get in some copywork practice with this or this printout.
+Activity 2: Get in some copywork practice with this printout.

 (-) Not ready for copying words or sentences?
 Create a sensory tray with shaving cream to let them practice writing their letters.
 Here’s a little inspiration.